OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 ## What’s coming in Octopus 2020.4?

 Check out our [public roadmap](https://octopus.com/roadmap) to see what’s coming next and register for updates.
-Config as Code is progressing well, we're adding better support for YAML, XML, and application.properties config file updates, and we're adding support for built-in Linux Workers on Octopus Cloud.
+Config as Code is progressing well, we’re adding better support for YAML, XML, and application.properties config file updates, and we’re adding support for built-in Linux Workers on Octopus Cloud.

 ## Conclusion